Barbaras Timeline

 • 2523 Fond du Lac Ave is right around the corner from W. Medford Ave; long shot possibility that that is Bertha's older brother from Pittsburgh

 • Just married, emigrates from Ballymena, Ireland.
 He will father a child, Eleanora, with Minnie Wilke.
-Eleanora will be secretly adopted by Bertha Wilke, Minnie's older sister
+Eleanora will be quietly(?) adopted by Bertha Wilke, Minnie's older sister

 28th St. & Vliet Emilie Kosack Doerschlag